apache/parquet-format/Encodings.md

 `10^(e-f)`, and not division) to ensure that implementations produce identical floating-point results.
 All implementations MUST use the exact same floating-point arithmetic and power-of-10 constants to guarantee cross-language interoperability.
+The power-of-10 constants MUST be the correctly-rounded IEEE 754 values of the decimal literals `1e0`, `1e1`, ..., `1e18` and `1e-1`, `1e-2`, ..., `1e-18` as
+defined by the decimal-to-binary conversion in IEEE 754-2008 §5.12.2.
+Implementations MUST NOT compute these constants at runtime via `pow()` or equivalent functions, which are not guaranteed to be correctly rounded.

 ##### Fast Rounding